 Well, what if the problem had nothing to do with the delivery company, but everything to do with the delivery system, and you had personally contributed to the problem?
 What if you are missing out on the big picture and demonstrating the “Beer Game syndrome”?

-The beer game was developed at the MIT in the 1960s, to simulate a simple production/ distribution system for one brand of beer.
 In the book The Fifth Discipline: The Art & Practice of The Learning Organization, Peter Senge summarizes this game and some useful lessons to be learnt from it.
-[Read our book summary here]

 The game involves 3 three players – a retailer, a wholesaler, and a marketing director at the brewery.
 Each player’s goal is to maximize profit.